open-sauced/docs/docs/opensauced-packages/semantic-release.md

 }
 ```

-### How to start using pre-releases
+### How to Start Using Pre-Releases?

-Create the `alpha` and/or `beta` branches and protect them from being deleted or pushed to directly by non-administrators.
+Create the `alpha` and/or `beta` branches and protect them from being deleted or pushed directly by non-administrators.

 Switch your branching strategy to `merge` and enable conventional commits checking.

-You will have to resolve merge conflicts between `alpha`, `beta` and `main` branches as described in the [semantic-releases recipes](https://github.com/semantic-release/semantic-release/tree/master/docs/recipes).
+As described in the [semantic-releases recipes](https://github.com/semantic-release/semantic-release/tree/master/docs/recipes), you will have to resolve merge conflicts between `alpha`, `beta`, and `main` branches.

 ## Contributing

 We're always happy to onboard people into open source!

-Check out the repository at [@open-sauced/semantic-release-conventional-config](https://github.com/open-sauced/semantic-release-conventional-config) ❤️
+Check out the repository at [@open-sauced/semantic-release-conventional-config](https://github.com/open-sauced/semantic-release-conventional-config). ❤️